IHE/RAD.IRA/input/pagecontent/rad-x8.md

 ##### 2:3.X8.4.2.3 Expected Actions

-The Subscriber shall process the context as if it had received the `[FHIRresource]-open` event with the same context.
+The Subscriber shall process the context as if it had received the `[FHIR resource]-open` event with the same context.

 The Subscriber shall replace the set of known contents associated with the context with the resources in the `content` bundle according to its business logic.